pytorch/pytorch/docs/source/hub.rst

 Loading models from Hub
 -----------------------

-Pytorch Hub provides convenient APIs to explore all available models in hub through :func:`torch.hub.list()`, show docstring and examples through :func:`torch.hub.help()` and load the pre-trained models using :func:`torch.hub.load()`.
+PyTorch Hub provides convenient APIs to explore all available models in hub through :func:`torch.hub.list()`, show docstring and examples through :func:`torch.hub.help()` and load the pre-trained models using :func:`torch.hub.load()`.